MicrosoftDocs/architecture-center/docs/framework/cost/provision-compute.md

 If you host you web apps in PaaS, you’ll need to choose an App Service plan to run your apps.
 The plan will define the set of compute resources on which your app will run.
 If you have more than one app, they will run using the same resources.
 This is where you will see the most significant cost savings, as you don’t incur cost for VMs.

-If your apps are event-driven with a short-lived process using a microservices architecture, we recommend using Azure Functions.
+If your apps are event-driven with a short-lived process using a microservices architecture style, we recommend using Azure Functions.
 Your cost is determined by execution time and memory for a single function execution.
 For pricing details, see [Azure Functions pricing](https://azure.microsoft.com/pricing/details/functions/).

 **Is it more cost-effective to deploy development testing (dev-test) on a PaaS or IaaS hosting model?**